 7. Final Conclusion

 The F Card (Appendix 9) is issued to family members of third-country nationals in Belgium based on the right to family reunification with a Belgian or EU citizen after the approval of their residence application.
 The F Card is valid for five years.
 Subsequently, one can apply for a permanent residence permit (F+ Card) before the F Card expires.
 Or perhaps a Belgian citizenship if an applicant meets all the criteria.

 If the application of the F+ Card (Appendix 9a Stay Decision) is not successful, the F Card would be extended for another five years.
 The holder of the F Card is in the Foreigners’ Register whereas the F+ Card is in the Population Register.

 » How Long Does It Take to Receive the Residence Permit – F Card?

 An Orange Card is valid for six months.
 The commune will request you to submit all relevant documents for their consideration during the first three months of the Orange Card.
-Following which, the Immigration Office in Brussels will take a decision on whether you will get an approval of the F Card before the end date of the Orange Card.
+Following this, the Immigration Office in Brussels will take a decision on whether you will get the approval of the F Card before the end date of the Orange Card.